FishbowlApp/fishbowl/README.md

 There are 3 node groups:
 - `primary`: A node running in the primary region, which interfaces with the read-write database and runs Discord shards.
 Other nodes proxy their database writes to a `primary` node.
 - `auxiliary`: A node running in an auxiliary region, which interfaces with a read-only replica of the database.
 These nodes are largely only responsible for serving HTTP requests to the API.
-- `sidecar`: A node responsible for isolating CPU-bound tasks from the rest of the cluster, such as image processing and heavy encryption tasks. **At least one** sidecar must be present in the cluster.
+- `sidecar`: A node responsible for isolating CPU-bound tasks from the rest of the cluster, such as image processing and heavy encryption tasks. **At least one** sidecar must be present in the entire cluster.

 **Note**: Running multiple `primary` nodes is heavily experimental and not currently recommended - our Discord library (Nostrum) still doesn't behave well in this type of distributed environment.
 ## Configuration & integrations